Britannia Village, Ottawa: Rural commuter town (1960–2000)

 During this era, Britannia, and by association the village, garnered a reputation of being a rural commuter town.
 Although the village had been established in 1818, it was only annexed by the City of Ottawa in 1950, and therefore, did not receive city services until after that date.
 Even though the installation of sewers in Ottawa had begun in 1875, Britannia was only serviced in 1960; at that time, Britannia was notorious at Ottawa City Hall for sporting most of Ottawa's remaining 185 outhouses.
 Prior to the installation of water mains in the village, water had been provided for park facilities and for some paying village residences by two water towers, one installed privately by Gerald Jamieson (son of John Jamieson), and by wells and rain barrels.
 In 1959, a City of Ottawa survey showed that nearly half of the dwellings in the village were deemed to be in poor or very poor condition.

 The long delay in the installation of sewers and water soiled the reputation of Britannia, including the village, and lowered land/house prices and taxes.
-This reduced living costs in the village and made it attractive to families that couldn't afford to live in Ottawa.
+This reduced living costs in the village and made it attractive to families that could not afford to live in Ottawa.
 Cheap fares on the trolley and later buses, allowed workers to readily commute from the village to Ottawa for work.

 Revitalization (since 2000)

 Flood proofing

 From 2007 to 2018, the Britannia Village Community Association worked with the City of Ottawa and the Rideau Valley Conservation Authority to reduce the risk of flooding in the village.
 This involved the construction of berms, gates and a pump station designed to regulatory standards for flood proofing in Eastern Ontario (i.e. 1-in-100 year flood event).
-Even in the case of an extreme climate change event, flood plain maps (i.e. 1-in-350 year flood event) show that many residences in the village would not get floodwaters on their property.
+Even in the case of an extreme climate change event (i.e. 1-in-350 year flood), flood plain maps show that many residences in the village would not get floodwaters on their property.